BAllanach/softsusy/README.md

 ## Comparisons with other SUSY spectrum generators

-There are detailed comparisons between SOFTSUSY and other publicly available codes in
+There are detailed comparisons between SOFTSUSY and other publicly available programs in
 * Uncertainties in the Lightest CP Even Higgs Boson Mass Prediction in the Minimal Supersymmetric Standard Model: Fixed Order Versus Effective Field Theory Prediction, [B.C.
 Allanach and A. Voigt, Eur.Phys.J.
 C78 (2018) no.7, arxiv:1804.09410](https://arxiv.org/abs/1804.09410)
 * The Calculation of Sparticle and Higgs Decays in the Minimal and Next-to-Minimal Supersymmetric Standard Models: SOFTSUSY4.0, [B.C.
 Allanach and T. Cridge, Comput.
 Phys.
 Comm.
 220 (2017) 417, arxiv:1703.09717](https://arxiv.org/abs/1703.09717)
 * Precise Determination of the Neutral Higgs Boson Masses in the MSSM, [B.C.
 Allanach, A. Djouadi, J.L.
 Kneur, W. Porod, P. Slavich, JHEP 0409 (2004) 044, hep-ph/0406166](https://arxiv.org/abs/hep-ph/0406166)